 Sonic operates in attractive and growing global healthcare markets, carefully chosen based on a range of factors, including political, legal and financial stability, reliable and stable healthcare funding systems, fragmentation of the market and cultural understanding.
-Within these markets there is increasing demand for diagnostic services arising from growing and ageing populations, new tests (for example, COVID-19 testing) and preventative medicine.
-Against this favourable backdrop, Sonic expects to continue for the foreseeable future to grow revenue, earnings and returns on investment organically (subject to short term fluctuations in COVID-19 related revenues and profits), including through outsourcing contracts, and further enhanced by synergistic business acquisitions and joint ventures.
-Organic growth in the markets in which Sonic participates has, and in Sonic's view is likely to continue to, average approximately 5% per annum over the long term (excluding COVID-19 revenue fluctuations).
+Within these markets there is increasing demand for diagnostic services arising from growing and ageing populations, new tests and preventative medicine.
+Against this favourable backdrop, Sonic expects to continue for the foreseeable future to grow revenue, earnings and returns on investment organically, including through outsourcing contracts, and further enhanced by synergistic business acquisitions and joint ventures.
+Organic growth in the markets in which Sonic participates has averaged approximately 5% per annum over the long term (excluding COVID-19 revenue fluctuations).
+Based on recent trends in non-COVID related revenues and other factors, Sonic believes organic growth could even be higher than this into the future.

 Laboratory operations offer many levers which can be adjusted to optimise individual processes, and Sonic's managers are constantly seeking efficiency gains within their businesses, aided by the early adoption of new technologies and the sharing of experiences with colleagues from around the globe.

 In the USA and Germany, anatomical pathology has traditionally been seen as a separate service to clinical laboratory testing and there has been less consolidation of anatomical pathology providers.
 Sonic has deep anatomical pathology experience from operating in other markets, especially Australia, where anatomical pathology and clinical laboratory testing are provided as an integrated service.
-Sonic has a long term vision of bringing the two disciplines together in the USA and Germany, with consequent revenue and cost synergies and service enhancement for referrers and patients, and is targeting both anatomical pathology and clinical laboratory growth opportunities in those countries.
-The US anatomical pathology market is estimated to be in excess of US\$10B per annum (in addition to the >US\$70B clinical laboratory market) and Sonic is already one of the largest participants following previous acquisitions, including the Aurora Diagnostics transaction in 2019.
-Sonic has already made several anatomical pathology acquisitions in Germany, addressing a highly fragmented €1B per annum market (in addition to at least €4B for the clinical laboratory market).
+Sonic has a long-term vision of bringing the two disciplines together in the USA and Germany, with consequent revenue and cost synergies and service enhancement for referrers and patients, and is targeting both anatomical pathology and clinical laboratory growth opportunities in those countries.
+The US anatomical pathology market is estimated to be in excess of US\$10B per annum (in addition to the >US\$70B clinical laboratory market) and Sonic is already one of the largest participants following previous acquisitions, including the Aurora Diagnostics transaction in 2019 and ProPath in FY2022.
+Sonic has already made several anatomical pathology acquisitions in Germany.

 Within Sonic's existing seven countries of operation, future acquisitions are most likely to occur in the USA and Germany, given the size and fragmentation of those markets, although opportunities will also be targeted in Switzerland and Belgium.
 Sonic is not actively seeking laboratory acquisitions in Australia (due to potential anti-trust limitations) or New Zealand.
 In the UK, acquisitions are unlikely, as the market is dominated by the National Health Service (NHS) and Sonic is the largest private participant.
 However, substantial growth opportunities exist from potential NHS and private hospital laboratory outsourcing contracts.
-For example, Sonic has been chosen as the laboratory provider for the new Cleveland Clinic London hospital, which is due to open in mid-FY2022.
+For example, Sonic is the laboratory provider for the Cleveland Clinic London hospital, which opened in March 2022, and is currently the preferred bidder for two additional NHS outsourcing contracts.

 About half of the clinical laboratory market in the USA is represented by hospital laboratories, and Sonic has a strategy to seek to partner with hospital groups for their laboratory services.

-Sonic currently has four joint ventures with US hospital groups, and further partnerships are anticipated.
+Sonic is also interested in growing its Australian radiology and clinical services businesses via acquisitions.
 Whilst the present focus for acquisitions is on Sonic's existing markets, a 'watching brief' is maintained to identify opportunities that arise for further prudent and strategic international laboratory expansion.